 It means we are grouping Customers by Occupation and finding the Sum of Yearly Income, and Sales.

-Here, we are using the DBOutput to save the Talend Aggregate Sorted Row output in SQL Database.
+Here, we are using the DBOutput to save the Talend Aggregate Sorted Row output in the SQL Database.
 Here, we are creating the Talend_tAggSortedRow table as the destination table.

 Let us run the Talend Aggregate Sorted row Job.

+Let me open the Management studio to check the tAggregateSortedRow result.
 Two compare the result; we also wrote a T-SQL query on the Customer table.
-And you can see from the below screenshot, both are returning different results.
+As you can see from the below screenshot, both are returning different results.
 It is because Talend tAggregateSortedRow assumes that the data is sorted.

 Let us sort the data and run this Talend Aggregate Sorted Row.
 To do so, let me drag and drop the tSortRow field in the middle.

-Here, we used the tSortRow field to sort the data based on the Occupation in the ascending order.
+Here, we used the tSortRow field to sort the data based on the Occupation in ascending order.

 Please check the Talend aggregate sorted row result.